Skip to main content

 Offense

-Patrick Mahomes has turned Week 1 into his personal showcase, piling up 2,059 yards, 21 touchdowns, and just 2 interceptions across seven season openers.
-He rarely starts slow, and with another strong supporting cast around him, the Chiefs’ offense should be in rhythm from the start.
-On the other side, Justin Herbert remains the heartbeat of the Chargers.
+Patrick Mahomes owns Week 1.
+He’s piled up 2,059 yards, 21 touchdowns, and just 2 interceptions across seven season openers.
+He rarely starts slow, and the Chiefs’ offense should be in rhythm from the jump.
+Justin Herbert remains the engine of the Chargers’ offense.
 He threw for 3,870 yards last season (227.6 per game) with 23 touchdowns against only 3 interceptions, and he added another 306 yards on the ground.
-Herbert’s ability to extend plays and push the ball downfield keeps Los Angeles dangerous in any matchup.
+Herbert’s ability to extend plays and push the ball downfield makes LA tough to plan against.

 Defense

 The Chargers defense quietly put together one of the better pass defenses in the league last year, finishing 7th in passing yards allowed (206.9 per game) and 2nd in yards per attempt (6.2).
 Kansas City’s defense, meanwhile, was more middle-of-the-pack, giving up 3,720 passing yards (18th) and 24 passing touchdowns (12th).
 The Chargers were far more vulnerable against the run, allowing 120.3 rushing yards per game, which sets up Isiah Pacheco as an important factor for the Chiefs.
-In the end, this feels like a close contest on paper, but it’s hard to bet against Mahomes in an opener.
+On paper this is close, but it’s hard to bet against Mahomes in an opener.

 • Chiefs -3 spread: Mahomes’ track record in Week 1 is too strong to fade, and the Chargers’ offensive line questions give Kansas City the edge.